endurantgames/52-first-dates/src/date_night/role_opportunity.md

 at the next table and they're singing 'Happy Birthday'.
 The Prospect couldn't hear you."

-The Fronter could then respond with another card from the same suit, if they've got any []{.hearts} Hearts in their hand.
+The Collective could then respond with another card from the same suit, if they've got any []{.hearts} Hearts in their hand.
 If so, then they could describe how they're getting around the party song obstacle -- perhaps by leaning in closer.